Web developer playing with clouds, LAMP, Symfony, JavaScript. Currently working as a Salesforce developer as part of the Taylor & Hart team.

 JetBrains AI for Salesforce – the basic way to start using AI for Salesforce

 If you use IntelliJ with Illuminated Cloud, you’re already doing the heavy lifting.
 Adding the AI Assistant just makes the boring parts of Salesforce dev move faster.
 It’s basically a specialized search engine that lives in your sidebar.
+Continue reading “JetBrains AI for Salesforce – the basic way to start using AI for Salesforce”

 Understanding Binary Search